Museum Berlin-Karlshorst: Special exhibits and other activities

-Two to three times a year the museum presents special exhibits in a room of about 100 square meters which became available end of 1997.
+Two to three times a year the museum presents special exhibits in a room of about 100 square meters which became available at the end of 1997.
 Topics include memories of the war as well as subjects relating to German-Soviet/Russian relations.
 The museum staff draws on its extensive collection of documents, war relics and photographs to prepare these exhibits.
 Parts of these special exhibits have been shown in other German, Russian and Ukrainian cities.

 In addition to the displays, for each special exhibit the museum publishes a catalog in German and Russian which is usually also available in the book trade.
 Other activities include scientific colloquia, conferences, educational museum tours for school classes, and thematic study tours to Belarus and Russia.

 By means of its exhibits and public events the museum strives to create a space for a critical analysis of history, for education, for encounters, and for increased understanding between Germans and Russians.
 A museum celebration takes place annually on May 8, the date World War II ended in Europe.